rmMinusR/RapidRomTester/README.md

 ## Requisites

-Must have RetroArch installed, as well as any ROMs and cores Must point Rapid ROM tester to the RetroArch installation directory (const.h : RETROARCH_BASE_DIR)
+Must have RetroArch installed, as well as any ROMs and cores

+Must point Rapid ROM tester to the RetroArch installation directory (const.h : RETROARCH_BASE_DIR)

+Must be using MSVS 2019 with Desktop Development for C++ and .NET packages

+Must be using at least C++98

 ## How to use

 Load a ROM using > rom {filepath}.
 Works with raw game dumps or ZIPs.

 Load a core (DLL) using > core {filepath}.
 Alternatively a folder may be used to iterate through each usable core--see > batch for details.

 To launch a single test environment, simply type > go.
-To launch multiple, use > batch.
+To launch multiple, use > batch, which will iterate through all loaded cores.
 Be aware that > batch will, for each: > go then > wiki add

 To input a test-result entry, use > wiki add

 To save all test-result entries, use > wiki out {outfile}